Going to the Emergency Room

 Soon after arriving at the ER, your child probably will be seen by a nurse, who will ask about symptoms, check vital signs, and make a quick assessment.
 This evaluation, also called triage, will prioritize your child's medical needs based on the severity of his or her condition.

 You'll also go through a registration process where you'll be asked to sign consent for treatment forms.
 And if you have health insurance, be sure to have your member card with you.

-When you're in the ER, try to write down important information that you hear.
-It's scary and stressful when your child is in the ER, so it can be hard to remember details you may need later, such as:
+When you're in the ER, try to write down important information that you hear, such as: